Velocidex/Training/modules/filesystem_forensics/searching.md

 <!-- .slide: class="content small-font" -->

+## The registry accessor

-The OSPath column includes the key (as directory) and the value (as a filename) in the path.
+* The `OSPath` column includes the key (as directory) and the value (as a filename) in the path.

-The Registry accessor also includes value contents if they are small enough in the Data column.
+* The Registry accessor also includes value contents if they are small enough in the `Data` column.

 ---